amathislab/HOISDF/README.md

 by Haozhe Qi, Chen Zhao, Mathieu Salzmann, Alexander Mathis

-Code coming soon and no later than CVPR 2024 -- see you in Seattle in June!
+Code coming soon and around CVPR 2024 -- see you in Seattle in June!
+Check out the [video](https://www.youtube.com/watch?v=tDn6NL6HHnw)!

 Check out our preprint on [arxiv](https://arxiv.org/abs/2402.17062).